hyeonjin-cho/CMSC858D/HW1/Select/README.md

 # 500_random.pdf

 This pdf file depicts how much time SelectSupport.py took to get the index of the target rank.
 X-axis is size of bit-vector, randomly generated from size 1000 to 100000.
 I simply took difference of the time right before select_rankOf() and right after select_rankOf() to get the timeCost.
 Since select_rankOf() calls another function, getRank(), which is a recursive function, the time cost will be bigger than rank_indexAt().
-The time complexity for select_rankOf() will be O(logn), and the pdf file does not support this.
-This might be because
+The time complexity for select_rankOf() will be O(logn), but the pdf file does not support this.
+This might be because of the time consumed when calling bv during rank_indexAt().
+*I only uploaded Figure 2 in the GitHub, but Figure 1 is also presented on ELMS submission.*
 *R programming was used to generate the plot.*